 Sir Gustav Nossal AC, CBE

-Sir Gustav is one of Australia’s most celebrated scientists.
-His research accomplishments are world-renowned, with his work in the fields of antibody formation and immunological tolerance.
-As researcher and director of The Walter and Eliza Hall Institute of Medical Research from 1965 to 1996, he helped build the foundations of modern immunology and define the field for more than 30 years.
-Sir Gustav has been directly involved with the World Health Organisation since 1967 and has helped shape the scientific affairs of Australia for decades.
-As president of the Australian Academy of Science he provided valuable input to government policy-making, and has been an influential public commentator on scientific and medical issues.
-His many lectures and radio and television appearances have inspired ongoing popular and political interest in science and its applications.
+Sir Gustav is one of Australia’s most celebrated researchers and has helped shape the nation’s scientific affairs for decades.
+As director of The Walter and Eliza Hall Institute of Medical Research from 1965 to 1996 he helped build the foundations of modern immunology and define the field.
+He has been directly involved with the World Health Organisation since 1967, and as president of the Australian Academy of Science provided valuable input to government policy-making.
+He also has been an influential public commentator on scientific and medical issues.

 Professor Steve Hopper AC